inbravo/travel/september-2017/tehri-dam.md

 *	During all these years, I found that solo motorcycling is best way to find peace with myself
 *	I thank to God for giving me strong genetics, which I can use to ride almost nonstop, almost untired
 *	As always, early start of day and I am ready with my motorcycle, ready with my complete riding gears
-*	Heading towards NH-24, light traffic and no sunlight, i am traversing through Ghaziabad city
+*	Heading towards NH-24, light traffic and no sunlight, I am traversing through Ghaziabad city
 * 	Arrived at NH-58, this is the highway to take me to Uttarakhand, my destination state
 *	Only heavy vehicles present on the road but there are some taxis ferrying interstate travelers